ayota/github_basics/workflow.md

 #### :octocat: on github
 1. Send your github username to @ayota so she can add you to the repo
 2. Hit `CLONE OR DOWNLOAD`
+3. You will see a link, copy that link.
+(If you have SSH authentication set up on you machine, use that one, otherwise grab the https one.
+It will ask for your github password in the next step if you use the https one.)

 #### :computer: on your local machine
 1. Go to the directory you want to keep your work